Business Practices

 Customer service

 Just like retail stores have wholesale suppliers that supply their inventory, consignment stores have consignors who bring in items to sell.
-And the key to keeping inventory on your shelves is maintaining good relationships with your consignors.
+The key to keeping inventory on your shelves is maintaining good relationships with your consignors.

-Second, successful retail businesses communicate regularly with their suppliers about the items they provide.
+Successful retail businesses communicate regularly with their suppliers about the items they provide.
 You should do the same with your consignors.
-Let me know which items sell well, show them any surges in the sales of their items, and tell them about the items that tend to sit on the shelves longer.
+Let them know which items sell well, show them any surges in the sales of their items, and tell them about the items that tend to sit on the shelves longer.
 Most importantly, make sure they know when they'll be paid according to the consignor agreement.

 Supplier management and inventory management go hand-in-hand.
 Retail stores only operate well if they know what's on their shelves, what sells the best, and what doesn't sell.
 Consignment businesses are no different.